hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01b-Multimedia.md

 1. What conditions are necessary for a video to fire events on a particular track?

   a.
-The track must be loaded and the mode property of its TextTrack object must be "hidden" or "showing".
+The track must be loaded and the `mode` property of its `TextTrack` object must be "hidden" or "showing".
 Of course you have to define event listeners too in order to do something interesting.<br>
   b.
 No particular conditions, just add event listeners and you'll be good.

-  Ans: <br>
+  Ans: a<br>
-  Explanation:
+  Explanation: In order to fire events, a track must have been loaded and its `mode` set to "showing" or "hidden".